sergueik/springboot_study/basic-perl-cgi/README.md

    "plum"
 ]
 ```
+#### REST Call Tests

+* by calling the web server inside container by invoking requests through exorted port, confirm the cgi-bin run successtully by Apache in the contaiter.
-verify web server to run cgi inside container.
-Basically will observe same output
-results (sans the header) as cgi-bin :
+Basically will observe same outputs (sans the header) as cgi-bin call via Docker exec:

 ```sh
 curl -s http://$(hostname -i):9090/cgi-bin/list.cgi
 ```